PridaLab/rippl-AI/README.md

 This respository contains the best five `model`s from each of these five `architecture`s.
 These `model`s are already trained using mice data, and can be found in the [optimized_models/](https://github.com/PridaLab/rippl-AI/blob/main/optimized_models/) folder.

 The [rippl_AI](https://github.com/PridaLab/rippl-AI/blob/main/rippl_AI.py) python module contains all the necessary functions to easily use any `model` to detect SWRs.
-Additionally, we also provide some auxiliary functions in the [aux](https://github.com/PridaLab/rippl-AI/blob/main/aux.py) module, that contains useful code to process LFP and evaluate performance detection.
+Additionally, we also provide some auxiliary functions in the [aux_fcn](https://github.com/PridaLab/rippl-AI/blob/main/aux_fcn.py) module, that contains useful code to process LFP and evaluate performance detection.

-Moreover, several usage examples of all functions can be found in the [examples_detection/](https://github.com/PridaLab/rippl-AI/blob/main/examples_detection/) folder.
+Moreover, several usage examples of all functions can be found in the [examples_detection.ipynb](https://github.com/PridaLab/rippl-AI/blob/main/examples_detection.ipynb) python notebook.

 ### rippl_AI.predict()

-The python function `predict()` of the `rippl_AI` module computes the SWR probability for a give LFP.
+The python function `predict(LFP, sf, arch='CNN1D', model_number=1, channels=np.arange(8))` of the `rippl_AI` module computes the SWR probability for a give LFP.

 In the figure below, you can see an example of a high-density LFP recording (top) with manually labeled data (gray).
 The objective of these `model`s is to generate an output signal that most similarly matches the manually labeled signal.
 The output of the uploaded optimized models can be seen in the bottom, where outputs go from 0 (low probability of SWR) to 1 (high probability of SWR) for each LFP sample.